dtudk/pythonsupport-page/docs/ides/index.rst

 IDE's is an engineers integral work-horse for creating and executing code.
-It generally comprises utilities that aid the programmer for faster development turn arounds.
+It generally comprises utilities that aid the programmer for faster development turn around.
 Simultaneously it can help with showing documentation for the API's currently being used.

 .. note::